elenderg/PAL-1000/instruções de compilação.md

 `If the global's global body is not blank, resolve the global (compile body).`

-`If the global's type name is blank, abort with "_Invalid global '_" then the global's name then "_'._" and the global's locus; exit.`
+`If the global's type name is blank, abort with "Invalid global '_" then the global's name then "_'._" and the global's locus; exit.`

 `Resolve the global as a variable.`